 A humidifier is the best way to increase the humidity.
 However, you can also mist your plant to increase the humidity a bit.

 Another thing to check is fertilizer.
 A large dose of fertilizer can lead to tip burn.
-Make sure to properly dilute the fertilizer and only apply once a month.
+Make sure to dilute the fertilizer properly and only apply once a month.

 Spider Mites